St. Dominic School celebrated Catholic Schools Week in January 2021.

 Catholic Schools Week is an annual celebration of Catholic education in the United States, and NCEA hosts it.
 This year’s theme is Learn.
 Serve.
 Lead.
 Succeed.
 It runs one full week with events and activities for our students and our whole community.
-Through these events, our school will focus on the value Catholic education provides to young people and its contributions to our church, our community, and our nation.
+Through these events, our school focuses on the value Catholic education provides to young people and its contributions to our church, community, and nation.

 Some items that make our preschool-8th grade unique in the Northfield area include:

 - Believe and Read, powered by Groves Academy, is nationally recognized as one of today’s best literacy programs.
 This initiative serves grades Preschool-3rd.
 You are welcome to read more about our partnership here.